theo-armour/pages/13-technology-applied-sciences/computing-ai-artificial-intelligence/0-ai-journal.md

 #retrofuturism #gameart #environmentart #scifiartwork #scifi #sciencefictionart #space #dystopia #conceptart #digitalart #render #conceptartist #classicscifi #dystopian #artscifi #futuristic #futuredesign #future #scificoncept #design #digitalartist

+## 2024-01-25

+Black and white line drawing of Valentine's Day hearts behind Cupid, flying with wings, blowing a trumpet, --v 6.0

+Black and white line drawing of Cupid, flying with wings, blowing a trumpet, Valentine's Day --v 6

 ## 2023-12-20

-Black and white line drawing of Frosty the Snowman, flying with wings, blowing a trumpe
+Black and white line drawing of Frosty the Snowman, flying with wings, blowing a trumpet

 Black and white line drawing of Frosty the Snowman as a flying herald, with wings, blowing a medieval trumpet, renaissance